mautic/user-documentation/docs/contacts/custom_fields.rst

 |

-1. **Lock icon** - These fields are unable to be removed as the core installation uses them.
+1. **Lock icon** -  The core installation uses these fields, and they can't be removed.

-2. **List icon** - These fields can be used as filters of Segments.
+2. **List icon** - You can use these fields as filters for Segments.

 3. **Asterisks icon** - These fields are required when filling in the Contact Form